xi/apca-introduction/analysis.md

 };
 ```

-In WCAG 2.x we see the same general structure, but the individual steps are
+In WCAG 2.x we see the same general structure as in the naive approach, but the
-more complicated:
+individual steps are more complicated:

 Colors on the web are defined in the [sRGB color space].
 The first part of this
 formula is the official formula to convert a sRGB color to luminance.
-Luminance
-is a measure for the amount of light emitted from the screen.
-Doubling sRGB
+Doubling
-values (e.g. from `#444` to `#888`) does not actually double the physical
+sRGB values (e.g. from `#444` to `#888`) does not actually double the physical
 amount of light, so the first step is a non-linear "gamma decoding".
 Then the
 red, green, and blue channels are weighted to sum to the final luminance.
 The
 weights result from different sensitivities in the human eye: Yellow light has
 a much bigger response than the same amount of blue light.

-Next the [Weber contrast] of those two luminances is calculated.
-Weber contrast
-has been called the ["gold standard" for text contrast].
-It is usually defined
-as `(yfg - ybg) / ybg` which is the same as `yfg / ybg - 1`.
-In this case, 0.05
-is added to both values to account for ambient light.
-The shift by 1 is removed
+Next, 0.05 is added to both values to account for ambient light that is
+reflected on the screen (flare).
+Since we are in the domain of physical light,
+we can just add these values.
+0.05 mean that we assume that the flare amounts
+to 5% of the white of the screen.

+Then the Weber contrast is calculated.
+Note that `(Y1 - Y2) / Y2` is the same
-because it has no impact on the results (as long as the thresholds are adapted
+as `Y1 / Y2 - 1`.
+The shift by 1 is removed because it has no impact on the
+results (as long as the thresholds are adapted accordingly).
-accordingly).

 Finally, the polarity is removed so that the formula has the same results when
 the two colors are switched.